cermak-petr/actor-zillow-api-scraper/README.md

 ```
 If the `simple` attribute is not set, the result will contain many more attributes.
 You can find example of a full result [here](https://pastebin.com/P016j7ip).

+### Map splitting
+To overcome the limit of 500 results per page, the crawler uses Zillow's internal API to search for homes on a rectangular section of a map.
+If the number of results on the map is higher than 500, the map is split into 4 quadrants and zoomed.
+Each of these quadrants is searched for homes and can again contain 500 results (that means using 1 split, we've increased the total result limit to 2000).
+Unless the result count in the quadrant is less than 500 (no need to split anymore), the quadrant is split again and so on.
+To limit this behavior, you can set the `maxLevel` attribute.
+That way, the map will be split only a maximum of `maxLevel` times, even if the number of results is higher than 500.

 ### Compute units consumption
 Keep in mind that it is much more efficient to run one longer scrape (at least one minute) than more shorter ones because of the startup time.